-where $\gamma(\vec n)$ represents the anisotropic surface energy density of the film/vapor interface.
-In this work we restrict ourselves to the anisotropy given by sums of weighted vector norms as discussed in \cite{Barrett08Ani}:
+where $\gamma(\vec n)$ represents the anisotropic surface energy density.
+In the current work we restrict ourselves to the anisotropy which is given by the sums of weighted vector norms as discussed in \cite{Barrett08Ani}:

 where $G_i\in\mathbb{R}^{3\times3}$ is symmetric positive definite for $i = 1,\cdots, L$.
 Some typical examples of $\gamma(\vec n)$ are: (1) isotropic surface energy: $L=1$, $G_1=\mathbb{I}$, which gives $\gamma(\vec n)\equiv 1$; (2) ellipsoidal surface energy: $L=1$, $G_1={\rm diag}(a_1^2, a_2^2, a_3^2)$, which gives the ellipsoidal surface energy